The North American Computational Linguistics Olympiad (NACLO)

 - Open Round: The Open Round competition is on Thursday, January 25, 2018, 9:00 am — 12:00 pm.
 Seattle and Puget Sound area students will compete at the University of Washington Seattle Campus, Husky Union Building, Room 334.

 - Invitational Round: The top 100 Open Round performers nationwide will be invited to participate.
-The Invitational Round competition will take place on Thursday, March 8, 2018, 9:00 am – 1:00 pm at the University of Washington Seattle Campus.
+The Invitational Round competition will take place on Thursday, March 8, 2018, 9:00 am – 1:00 pm in Guggenheim Hall Room 415L on the University of Washington Seattle Campus.

 - International Olympiad: Eight students will be selected to represent the United States at the 16th International Linguistics Olympiad to be held in Prague, Czech Republic from July 26th to July 30th, 2018.